Neeme Järvi: Body of work

-Järvi's discography includes over 400 recordings for labels such as BIS, Chandos and Deutsche Grammophon.
+Järvi's discography includes almost 500 recordings for labels such as BIS, Chandos and Deutsche Grammophon.
 He is best known for his interpretations of Romantic and 20th century classical music, and he has championed the work of his fellow Estonians Eduard Tubin and Arvo Pärt (whose Credo he premiered in 1968).
-His interpretations of Jean Sibelius with the Gothenburg Symphony are also well known.
+His interpretations of Jean Sibelius with the Gothenburg Symphony are also well known and his complete set of the Glazunov symphonies under Orfeo remains highly regarded (not to mention his recordings of Glazunov's orchestral works such as Scenes de Ballet, From the Middle Ages, The Sea, and the Raymonda Suite).
 He has also recorded several works that have rarely been recorded in their complete form – among them all of Edvard Grieg's orchestral music, including the complete incidental music for Peer Gynt, as well as Tchaikovsky's complete incidental music for Alexander Ostrovsky's play Snegurochka (The Snow Maiden), and all three of Rimsky-Korsakov's symphonies and orchestral suites.

-On SACD he has recorded Tchaikovsky's complete symphonies (with the Gothenburg SO – BIS label) and ballets (with the Bergen PO – Chandos label).
+On SACD, he has recorded Tchaikovsky's complete symphonies (with the Gothenburg SO – BIS label) and ballets (with the Bergen PO – Chandos label).
 He has also made SACD recordings of music by Mahler, Bruckner, Wagner, Raff and Atterberg for Chandos with his old orchestra, the Royal Scottish NO.

 Järvi has given an annual master class, the Neeme Järvi Summer Academy, held until 2008 in Pärnu, Estonia during the David Oistrakh festival.
 Since 2009, the masterclass has been held during the Leigo Music days in South Estonia.
 In addition, he has helped raise funds for the Estonian Academy of Music, which opened in September 2000.

 For his extensive, high-quality discography, Järvi received the Lifetime Achievement Award during the 2018 Gramophone Awards.

 Personal life

 Järvi and his wife Liilia have three children, the conductors Paavo Järvi and Kristjan Järvi and the flautist Maarika Järvi.
-After their immigration to the United States, the Järvi family settled initially in Shrewsbury, New Jersey.
+After emigrating to the United States, the Järvi family settled initially in Shrewsbury, New Jersey.
 He and his wife now reside in New York City.